nireo/react-quiz/README.md

 This is a project for fun and practice.
 It will use a popquiz api to prompt user with fresh and new questions every single time.
 The specific API that will be used is the [Open Trivia Databases](https://opentdb.com/) trivia API.

-#### The technologies used in this project will be:
+#### The technologies used in this project:
 * [axios](https://github.com/axios/axios)
 * [react](https://reactjs.org/)
 * [bootstrap](https://getbootstrap.com/)

 #### TODO:
 * Add parameters for API request (for example: question amount, category, difficulty)
 * Add functionality for multiple choice questions and true/false questions
-    * Add score functionality to display the amount of rights and wrongs (done)
 * Add an ending page which contains game info
 * Add a quiz timer
-    * Add score functionality (done)